konstanciaa/cozy-home/README.md

 ![Color scheme screenshot](static/assets/docs/color-scheme.png)

-I added bright green color (#0d5328) for "Shop now" and "Add to bag" buttons.
+Bright green color (#0d5328) is used for "Shop now" and "Add to bag" buttons.

-rgb(255, 0, 85) - for wishlist
+rgb(255, 0, 85) - is used for wishlist

 ### Wireframes